yi-bai/rewpa/README.md

 });
 ```

+A rewpa is defined by:

-Here, name is optional, and it's only used in debugging.
+An optional name which is only used in debugging.

-In schema, you declare the data structure as one of the:
+A schema, must be one of the:
 - Object, a key-value object,
 - Array, with one element,
 - Mapping, declare as {'*': value},